 Open the TXT file you just downloaded and you’ll realize that your speech is cut into multiple lines – like subtitles are.
 We need to remove these line breaks so that it’s easy to read and edit.
-I use a tool called TextFixer to do this in less than a second.

 Select the whole text, copy it, open this tool in your browser and paste the text there.